 Email retargeting isn’t just for people who don’t open your emails or who don’t complete purchases on your website.
 You can also use it to recommend items to loyal customers.

 “When you’ve had a loyal customer for the past five years, they’ve already been to your site and know a lot about the products you have.
-However, you can still use the products one customer bought, has shown interest in, and more to help create product recommendations for them,” Kujapelto said.
+However, you can still use the products one customer bought, has shown interest in and more to help create product recommendations for them,” Kujapelto said.
 “The more accurate you are with the type of products you think will interest this loyal customer, the more value you’re giving them.”

-Kujapelto added that the approach above provides an excellent customer experience, improves the chances they will continue to shop with your business, and it sends a message to your customers that you care.
+Kujapelto added that the approach above provides an excellent customer experience, improves the chances they will continue to shop with your business and it sends a message to your customers that you care.

-Key takeaway: Email retargeting can be used in a variety of scenarios, such as cart abandonment, sales events, product recommendations, items that are close to being out of stock or that have been restocked.
+Email retargeting can be used in a variety of scenarios, such as cart abandonment, sales events, product recommendations, items that are close to being out of stock or that have been restocked.

 Email retargeting can boost revenue by giving interested individuals that extra push to become customers.

-“Most people purchase products they’re interested in, and retargeting allows you to remind them that you’re offering exactly what they need,” said Dave Nilsson, founder and director of digital marketing company The Converted Click.
-“When you do that, it regenerates interest, and they crystallize their decision to buy.
+“Most people purchase products they’re interested in and retargeting allows you to remind them that you’re offering exactly what they need,” said Dave Nilsson, founder and director of digital marketing company The Converted Click.
+“When you do that, it regenerates interest and they crystallize their decision to buy.

 Nilsson also said that retargeting helps you hone your marketing strategies.

 “I think retargeting is a brilliant way to boost your success rate.
 That’s because you’re not shooting an arrow in darkness.
-You have a clear vision of what customers are interested in, and this helps save you valuable time in crafting effective strategies,” Nilsson added.
+You have a clear vision of what customers are interested in and this helps save you valuable time in crafting effective strategies,” Nilsson added.

 Another reason for sending retargeting emails is to re-evaluate the interest of your subscribers, especially inactive ones.
 You may want to send retargeting emails to see if inactive subscribers are still interested in receiving your emails.
 This is one instance where email segmentation is important.

 If you segment your email list thoroughly and create a separate list of inactive subscribers, you can revisit that list with a retargeting email.
 There are two ways you can approach these emails: You can ask those subscribers if they want to continue receiving emails, with an option to unsubscribe.
-Or you can offer them a special discount to regain their attention and remind them of your business.
+Alternatively, you can offer them a special discount to regain their attention and remind them of your business.

 You probably receive dozens of retargeting emails without even realizing it.
 Companies that tailor their emails specifically to their customers’ habits, purchasing history and interests often achieve success with their retargeting efforts.